Orange-OpenSource/NMaaS/README.md

-Contribute
+## Contribute
 --------------
 This project needs you !
 To contribute, please contact Bryan TVT (bryan.tovantrang@orange.com) to discuss your implementation.
 Any idea is welcome !

 You can help in 2 ways :
 - Improving the platform itself

-⋅⋅⋅Whether it deals with the virtualization system, the automation mechanism or even the monitoring process, there is always room for improvement !
+   Whether it deals with the virtualization system, the automation mechanism or even the monitoring process, there is always room for improvement !

 - Populating with applications

-⋅⋅⋅The platform is nothing if not for the applications it deploys.
+   The platform is nothing if not for the applications it deploys.
 As such, an "app store" in a local registry is considered to be an optimal way to promote them.
 It would require an app containerization template, in addition to the app themselves to be supplied.

-License
+## License
 --------------
 NMaaS is under Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.
 Copyright (c) 2020 Orange

-Authors
+## Authors
 --------------
 - Anthony LAMBERT (anthony.lambert@orange.com)
 - Raquel RUGANI LAGE (raquel.ruganilage@orange.com)